WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-10-AI-test-idea-generation-example.markdown

 >
 >Sketched style outline: Evaluate the Sketched style outline options (Curved, Freehand, and Scribble) under Format Shape > Line and confirm their effectiveness in giving a casual, hand-drawn look to shapes in presentations.

-If you look closely at the response, some of it is interesting.
+If you look closely at the response at this point it isn't very interesting.
 Most of it is pablum.
-Some of it is almost nothing more than rephrasing the original marketing documentation and adding words like "check," but some of it hint that we can get more out of it that might start to pay off.
+Some of it is almost nothing more than rephrasing the original marketing documentation and adding words like "check."
+Our intent is to push it further by narrowing the focus of response generation.

 Prompt #3: Ask for more details
 ------------------------------------------
-At this point, pick a claim and ask ChatGpt to repeat with more claims testing ideas.
+At this point, pick a testing idea or feature topic and ask ChatGpt to repeat with more testing ideas.
 This is the point where the intent is to see some advantage.
 Human typing speed is enough of a difference in performance to see a time advantage.
 Exhaustion, boredom, distraction are other possibilities.
 I like to imagine the tester is creative, so I prefer to just hold on to the typing speed disadvantage and use that as my basis for comparison.
+I get enough out of that to satisfy my interestes.

 The prompt instruction is generic.
 All it does is specifiy the claim #1.
-Then I follow by repeating that request.
+Then it follows in subsequent prompts by repeating that request.

 >__User__
 >